dyne/sup/README.md

 - `sha256.c` is optional and provides the hashing functionality if `# define HASH 1` is set.

-sup is written in ansi c with posix1.b compliance for gnu/linux and bsd systems. it uses `setuid/gid` for privilege escalation and `execv()` to launch processes as superuser.
+sup is written in ansi c with posix1.b compliance for gnu/linux and bsd systems. it uses `setuid/gid` for privilege escalation and `execv()` to launch processes as superuser. daemon mode uses `fork()` to send processes in the background with `NOTTY` and `stdin/out/err` file descriptors set to `/dev/null`.

 ## frequently asked questions